On the microstructure of higher-dimensional Reissner-Nordstr\"om black holes in quantum regime: Conclusion

 Thermodynamic Ruppeiner geometry is a robust candidate to investigate the microstructure of BHs.
 A curvature defined on the thermodynamic state space of the system tells us about the underlying interactions among BH constituents.
 In particular, a positive Ruppeiner curvature shows an unstable system and vice-versa, where as zero curvature indicates an ideal gas-like state.

 Here, we used Ruppeiner geometry to uncover the thermodynamic behaviour of an evaporating $5$D RNBH for both classical and quantum domains, when its entropy is modified by non-perturbative (exponential) and perturbative (logarithmic) contributions.
 Our findings suggest that our BH, under the influence of corrections, may undergo several phase transitions as it approaches extremal limit, where mass and charge balance each other.
 For exponential corrections, characterized by $\eta$, whether the system is stable or unstable in the region near and at the extremal point solely depends on the choice of $Q$ and $\eta$.
 The first phase transition occurs around a critical mass scale which differentiates ideal phase from a stable phase ( $R_{exp}=-\text{ve}$ region). $R_{exp}$ finally blows up positively (going via zero) or negatively at extremal limit.
+The divergences of $R_{exp}$ coincide with the zeros of heat capacity $C_{exp}$ for any choice of $\eta$ or $Q$.
 For logarithmic modifications quantified by $\alpha$, Ruppeiner curvature $R_{log}$ diverges positively before extremal limit while becoming zero at extremal limit.
 The divergence point is shifted to larger sizes as $\alpha$ increases.
+However, unlike exponential case, there exists no correlation between divergences of $R_{log}$ and zeros of heat capacity $C_{Q,log}$.
+We thus conclude from the above that Ruppeiner geometry might be a better tool to understand the thermal behavior of $5$D RNBHs when the entropy receives exponential corrections.
+For logarithmic case, it might not be useful, and one should rather look for other formulations of thermodynamic metrics like Weinhold, Quevedo or HPEM metrics.
+This would be a prospect for future studies.

 We emphasize here that, in absence of quantum gravity modifications, the BH manifests zero curvature (Ruppeiner flat), completely agreeing with previous results that show flat Ruppeiner geometry for RNBHs for all higher spacetime dimensions \cite{Aman:2005xk}.